-The Clergy Coalition of Coral Springs & Parkland includes clergy members from many different faiths and backgrounds in Northwest Broward County.
+The Clergy Coalition of Coral Springs/Parkland & NW Broward includes clergy members from many different faiths and backgrounds in Northwest Broward County.
 Together, they not only serve the interests of the multiple thousands of members of their congregations and houses of worship, but also strive to promote the needs of all members of our wider community.

 The Coalition gives a unified religious voice in support of the City government, advisement on issues ranging from family to youth to education; promotion of an appreciation of pluralism and diversity; and coordination of the National Day of Prayer every May and the Thanksgiving Interfaith Unity Service in November.